Grand Duke Alexei Alexandrovich of Russia: Death

 After the assassination of his brother Grand Duke Sergei Alexandrovich of Russia in February 1905 and his retirement in disgrace from the navy in June that same year, Alexei Alexandrovich spent most of his time in the Paris house he had bought in 1897.
 At his house in Avenue Gabriel, he kept an open door for writers, painters, actors, and especially actresses.
 He had always been less interested in the armed services than in art and fashion, and he had long since been recognized as a connoisseur of the social, artistic, and literary life of Paris.
 His massive frame was a familiar sight at restaurants and theaters, particularly on first nights.
 His last public appearance a week before his death was at the dress rehearsal of a new play at the vaudeville.
 Decades of comfort and good living eventually took their toll on his health.
 He died of pneumonia in Paris on 27 November (14 November O.S.)
 1908.
 His death was said to have devastated Tsar Nicholas II, his nephew, who reportedly claimed Alexei as his favourite uncle.
-In 2006, Alexei's diary was found in the Russian National Library along with Yussupov funds.
-The journal, written in English, begins in 1862 and ends in 1907.
+In 2006, Alexei's diary was found in the Russian National Library amongst the Yussupov archive.
+The journal, written in Russian, begins in 1862 and ends in 1907.
 It has not been published yet.

-Popular culture
+In fiction

 The Adventure of the Seven Clocks (1952), part of The Exploits of Sherlock Holmes collection, deals with attempts of the Nihilist movement to assassinate the Grand Duke.

 The 1973 Lucky Luke comic book Le Grand Duc features a Russian Grand Duke who visits the Wild West.

 In 1977, Christopher Lee played a Russian Grand Duke hunting buffalo in three episodes of the TV-series How the West Was Won.

 The western hunt is alluded to in the 1994 film Maverick, starring Mel Gibson.
 In the film, the Duke is hustled, after he has grown bored with hunting animals, into thinking that he is hunting a Native American.

 He appears as a character in Boris Akunin's novel The Coronation (2000) under the name Georgi Aleksandrovich.